open-sdg/open-sdg/docs/non-sdg.md

 * Targets: https://github.com/open-sdg/sdg-translations/blob/HEAD/translations/en/global_targets.yml
 * Indicators: https://github.com/open-sdg/sdg-translations/blob/HEAD/translations/en/global_indicators.yml

-As you can see in those translations, the "translation keys" are based on the numeric identififier of each goal/target/indicator.
+As you can see in those translations, the "translation keys" are based on the numeric identifier of each goal/target/indicator.
 For example, the key for indicator 1.1.1 is "1-1-1-title" in the "global_indicators" file.

 This means that, to support your non-SDG framework, you will need to have translation files for "global_goals", "global_targets", and "global_indicators" with all of the necessary labels.
 As long as your framework uses numerical identifiers (eg, 1.1.1, 1.1.2, etc.) then this should work fine.